Moving to Santiago, Chile

 When we asked people why foreigners move to Santiago, they responded:

 "Santiago is an attractive destination for expats due to its vibrant culture, stunning natural beauty, and excellent quality of life.
 The city offers a wide range of activities and attractions, from its bustling nightlife to its world-class museums and galleries.
 The cost of living in Santiago is relatively low compared to other major cities, making it an ideal place for expats to settle down.
 Additionally, the city is home to a diverse population, with a variety of cultures and languages represented.
 With its temperate climate, Santiago is a great place to enjoy outdoor activities year-round.
-All of these factors make Santiago an attractive destination for expats looking for a new home," commented one expat who moved to Santiago.
+All of these factors make Santiago an attractive destination for expats looking for a new home," remarked one expat in Santiago.

 How are healthcare services Santiago?